Beltoise BT01: Overview

 A road version is expected, but will initially be built for circuit use only.
 After the first seven BT01s have been built, Beltoise will produce a second racing version to meet the FIA standards required for competition homologation, with a run of 20 models planned from 2023 in France and internationally.

 Beltoise eTechnology plans to build between 150 and 200 units of the BT01 over a five-year period worldwide, with an estimated price tag of around £130,000.

-Media
+Media/games

-The Beltoise BT01 was added to the Asphalt 8: Airborne game in the "Ninth Anniversary Update" as a low class C car.
+The Beltoise BT01 was added to the Asphalt 8: Airborne game in the Ninth Anniversary Update as a low-class-C car as a gift.